Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/system-architecture/class-diagram.md

 It includes the actual Smart Home Appliances: Lights, TV, Thermostats, Alaram, and Locks.
 This devices can be controlled.
 They communicate with Home Assistant to receive commands and send status updates.
 The devices are controlled using the built-in components provided by Home Assistant, but can be written to include other devices.

+### User Interface

+User Interface is the place from where User can control and manage all of this Home Appliances.
+Here user will able to get Weather and Latest News just by clicking a button.
+Plus, User will also able to see hand gesture detected by the IntelliGest.
+Also, user can also access to Home Assistant Dashboard

+On left of display, it has Video feed, Hand Gesture detected by User and Home Assistant Icon

+While on right, it has 8 buttons for each of the features and Home appliances such as Light, Weather, News, Locks, Thermostat, TV, Reminders, and To-do list

 ### Python Scripts

 These are scripts that we will write to load the Machine Learning model to capture and pre-process images using OpenCV, and make predictions.
 The scripts will be run on a Raspberry Pi 4